Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 Entropy is define as $log_2(possibilities)$.
 For example, a fair coin flip gives `1` bit of entropy (`2` possibilities).

 ## Hash Functions
-You can use hash functions to map data of arbitrary size to a fixed size. `git` uses `SHA1` to hash its commits and so on.
+You can use hash functions to map data of arbitrary size to a fixed size. `git` uses `SHA1` to hash its commits and so others.
 Moreover, you can use `sha1sum` to get the value of `SHA1` to some contents. `echo 'hello' | sha1sum` will give you the `SHA1` value of `hello`.

-There are some properties that hash functions will obey:
+There are some properties that hash functions may obey:
 * `Deterministic`: the same input always generates the same output.
 * `Non-invertible`: it is hard to find an input `m` such that `hash(m) = h` for some desired output `h`.
 * `Target collision resistant`: given an input `m_1`, it's hard to find a different input `m_2` such that `hash(m_1) = hash(m_2)`.
 * `Collision resistant`: it's hard to find two inputs `m_1` and `m_2` such that `hash(m_1) = hash(m_2)` (note that this is a strictly stronger property than target collision resistance).

 ## Key Derivation Functions
 These functions are similar with hash functions except that they are slower than hash functions.
-These functions are usually used in encrypting passwords, because for user login, the time can hardly be felt, but for the hackers it is hard to get the passwords by brute force.
-For example, you can generate a random `salt` for every user, when user login, we'll check `KDF(password + salt)` to make it harder to hack.
+These functions are usually used in encrypting passwords, because for a user login, the time can hardly be felt, but for the hackers it is hard to get the passwords by brute force.
+Besides, the server can generate a random `salt` for every user, when user login, the server will check `KDF(password + salt)` to make it harder to be hacked.

 ## Symmetric Cryptography
 This is usually used for encrypting files and decrypting files.
 An example is `AES`, when you use a key to encrypt a file, you can use the same key to decrypt the file.

 ## Asymmetric Cryptography
-This is wildly used through `ssh`.
+This is wildly used in `ssh`.
 Its simple conceptions are:
 * You can generate a pair of keys, which are called the public key and the private key, to encrypt and decrypt.
 * The messages encrypted by the public key only can be decrypted by the paired private key.
 Vice versa.

-The two simple conceptions above make it possible transfer information safely.
+The two simple conceptions above make it possible transferring information safely.
 You just need upload your public key to the server you want to connect with.
-The process can be simply depicted as below:
+The process can be simply depicted as below (you have uploaded your public key to the server):
 * When you want to connect to the server, the server must check if you are the "right" one.
 So the server will let you to encrypt some contents (usually related with time) using you own private key.
 * You encrypt the contents by your private key, and upload the contents to the server.
 Then the server will decrypt the encrypted contents by the public key you uploaded before.
 If the server get the contents decrypted right (same with contents before encrypted), the server will think you are the "right" one.
 Otherwise, you are rejected.
 * Once you are accepted by the server, you can transfer data through private key, and only the server having the public key can get the right contents.
-And if the server wants to send messages to you, it can encrypt them with your public key too, and only you private key can decrypted the contents.
+And if the server wants to send messages to you, it can encrypt them with your public key too, and only your private key can decrypted the contents.

 # Potpourri